abecus/Tic-Tac-Toe/README.md

 run ticTacToe.py using `pypy3 ticTacToe.py` or `py3 ticTacToe.py`

+for playing with UI, run gameUI.py using `pypy3 gameUI.py` or `py3 gameUI.py`

 change width of board and first player in `ticTacToe.py`

         0  . . .